Toward a Canadian Christian Reformed Church*

 and celebrate the sacraments.(4)

 United by God’s Word, creeds, confessions, sacraments, and covenant relationships, we also value the diverse ways in which local congregations live out our common faith.
 With respect for the original authority of the local church in the life of each community, we covenant to minister together in a pan-Canadian denomination of churches, to deepen and expand an engaged, public witness to God’s grace and restoring love for every aspect of creation and society.
-We do this by drawing on a rich Reformed heritage, and by listening, learning, and co-opera)ng with believers from other branches of the Christian faith.
+We do this by drawing on a rich Reformed heritage, and by listening, learning, and co-operating with believers from other branches of the Christian faith.
 As full partners in global ministry, we will support ministry with sister Christian Reformed denominations from the Philippines, Nigeria, the United States, Nicaragua, and other distinct countries.
 From diverse local ministries to global witness, we join and rejoice in God’s mission of reconciliation through historic, current, and future contexts, hopeful for the day when all nations will declare in one voice that our world belongs to God.

 (1) Our World Belongs to God, Contemporary Testimony, paragraph 1.